lynnfaraday/aresmush.com/original_goals.md

 tutorial: true
 ---

-FaraMUSH (working title; not the final name) is a brand new MUSH server in development.
+AresMUSH is a brand new MUSH server in development.
 From the player's perspective, it will be in the same family as PennMUSH and TinyMUX.
 From the game administrator's perspective, it will be something completely different.

 ## Goals

-The goals of FaraMUSH are:
+The goals of AresMUSH are:

 1) Provide a modular and extensible MU "engine" using modern technology.